six0h/Couchbase-Ansible/README.md

 Each inventory file in /inventories contains hostnames for each node.
 Each node will be configured to use this hostname for Couchbase.
 The hostname provided in [cbmain] will be the first node configured with a bucket.

 ####Provision the main node:
-<code>ansible-playbook -i inventories/$env tasks/couch-main.yml</code>
+<pre>$ ansible-playbook -i inventories/$env tasks/couch-main.yml</pre>

 $env == vagrant, staging, or production

 Install as many additional nodes as you need
 --------------------------------------------

-In contrast to main node, the hostnames specified in the [cbnode] section will be configured in Couchbase.
+In compliment to the main node, the hostnames specified in the [cbnode] section will be configured by this playbook.
 A Couchbase server will be installed and added to the cluster on all hosts listed in this file.

 ####To provision them:
-<code>ansible-playbook -i inventories/$env tasks/couch-node.yml</code>
+<pre>$ ansible-playbook -i inventories/$env tasks/couch-node.yml</pre>

 Uninstall Couchbase Cluster